sftcd/openssl/esnistuff/README.md

   be alg. agile but who knows.
 - Once we've integrated with some real client/server test the effect of our crude padding scheme.
+- Security review: identify which parts of the code e.g. need to be constant time, which need to use special OpenSSL APIs, which need support for crypto h/w (if any)
 - Maybe move the above to issues in github.